radondb/radondb-mysql-kubernetes/charts/README.md

 # XenonDB
-XenonDB is a open-source, cloud-native, highly available cluster solutions that is based on database.
+XenonDB is a open-source, cloud-native, High-Availability cluster solutions that is based on MySQL.

 # Github